· A college graduate with an economics degree working as an analyst for the Dept. of Commerce

 According to 2000 census data, roughly 1.5% of the population turns nineteen each year, requiring of educational institutions and the job market to absorb 4.5 million people.
 With an economy that once consistently grew faster than the rest of the world, this once wasn’t a problem.
 But the recent crisis highlights an alarming trend.
 Over the past ten years, the unemployment rate of young workers has been on an upward pace.
 The graph below compares unemployment levels for the 19-24 and 25-54 age groups.

-in 2008, the average loan debt for college graduates was north of $20,000, a 6% increase over last year), a widening post-graduation employment gap will drive many students into financial distress.
+As the average educational debt burden grows (in 2008, the average loan debt for college graduates was north of $20,000, a 6% increase over last year), a widening post-graduation employment gap will drive many students into financial distress.
 Faced with that possibility, 18-year olds may choose to postpone or avoid college, diminishing the overall productivity of the workforce and reducing America’s global competitiveness.

 A civil service draft would provide a cushion for those students, giving them a two-year period to defer their loan costs and build a financial buffer.
 During those two years, they would also have the opportunity to continue their training and education, making it more likely that they would find employment after completing their obligation.
 The resultant unemployment curve would instead look something like this: